ahmedyar7/Machine-Learning-Projects/Custom-Resnet-Model/README.md

 - **Data augmentation** greatly reduces overfitting in small datasets.
 - A **lightweight ResNet** can still achieve competitive accuracy without going very deep.

----

-If you’d like, I can also create **the actual architecture diagram and training/validation plots** so you can drop them straight into this README for GitHub.
-That way it looks fully polished.
-Do you want me to prepare those?